apache/shardingsphere/docs/blog/content/material/community.en.md

 +++
-title = "2.Exploration and expansion of the community" weight = 3
-chapter = true
+title = "Exploration and expansion of the community" weight = 4 chapter = true
 +++